hablapps/stateless/README.md

 ## Getting Started

-Suppose that we wanted to modify the optional zip code field associated to a person, which in turn belongs to certain department.
+Suppose that we wanted to modify the optional zip code field associated to a person, which in turn belongs to a certain department.
 We clearly identity three entities here: department, person and address.
 We could implement this logic with case classes and Monocle as follows: